brick/brick/README.md

 	    public function register(EventDispatcher $dispatcher);
 	}

 Just one method to implement.
-This method allows you to register your plugin inside the application's event listener, that is, tell the application which events it wants to receive.
-The different events are listed and explained in the `Brick\Application\Events` class.
+This method allows you to register your plugin inside the application's event dispatcher, that is, tell the application which events it wants to receive.
+Each event is represented by a class in the `Brick\Application\Event` namespace.

 We can see that the two events that are called immediately before and after the controller is invoked are:

-- `Events::CONTROLLER_READY`
+- `ControllerReadyEvent`
-- `Events::CONTROLLER_INVOCATED`
+- `ControllerInvocatedEvent`

 What we just need to do is to map each of these events to a function that does the job.
 Let's do it:

+    use Brick\Application\Event\ControllerReadyEvent;
-    use Brick\Application\Events;
+    use Brick\Application\Event\ControllerInvocatedEvent;
 	use Brick\Application\Plugin;
     use Brick\Event\EventDispatcher;